 A lack of magnesium has also been linked to depression and insomnia, in addition to chronic inflammation.
 It’s associated with various illnesses and diseases, from clogged arteries and high blood pressure, to stroke and osteoporosis.

-Conversely, a boost of magnesium has been associated with a reduction of inflammation as well as benefits for those with Type 2 Diabetes, high BP and heart disease, and migraines.
+Conversely, a boost of this mineral has been associated with a reduction of inflammation as well as benefits for those with Type 2 Diabetes, high BP and heart disease, and migraines.
 Magnesium is additionally used in some instances of PMS, restless leg syndrome, insomnia, constipation, MS, CRPS, surgical recovery, Lyme disease, CFS and fibromyalgia.

 Do You Need To Boost Your Levels?

 If you suspect a deficiency, magnesium can be checked with a blood test.
 However, most routine blood tests don’t look at magnesium, so you’d need to make a special request.
-For most people, with or without symptoms that could be related to low magnesium, it’s a good idea to make sure you’re getting a varied diet and include a few extra sources of magnesium.
+For most people, with or without symptoms that could be related to low levels of this element, it’s a good idea to make sure you’re getting a varied diet and include a few extra sources of magnesium.
 Perhaps you have chronic illness, pain, fibromyalgia, fatigue or poor sleep and want to see whether magnesium can help.
 It’s important for everyone, with or without chronic illness.

 For those with problems getting a balanced diet or who have issues with absorption, which is quite common in those with chronic illness and/or stomas, supplements are a handy addition to your daily self-care routine.
 This is just a common recommendation; I’m not a medical professional & everyone is different, so always check with your GP if you’re not sure whether supplements are right for you.